Umbrella Company in Indonesia

 Guides for e-filing

-- Bilingual versions of the tax return form and instructions: http://www.pajak.go.id/formulir-perpajakan
+Bilingual versions of the tax return form and instructions: https://www.pajak.go.id/formulir-perpajakan(link is external)

 Tax Figures in Indonesia